dini-ag-kim/avram/README.md

 # Avram Specification

-> Specification of a schema language for MARC and related formats such as PICA and MAB
+> Specification of a schema language for field-based data formats

 This git repository contains the specification of **Avram** Schema Language.